michael-steinert-repository/KubernetesEssentials/README.md

 # Kubernetes

-- Kubernetes is an Application Orchestrator
+- Kubernetes is an Application Orchestrator that enables the Deployment, Scaling, and Management of containerized Applications
-- It deploys and manages Applications
-- Applications are Containers which run Images of various Applications
+- Containerized Applications are Containers which run Images of different Applications
-- It scales up and down the Applications according Demand
+- Kubernetes scales the containerized Applications up and down as needed, enabling Zero-Downtime Deployments
-- It allows Zero-Downtime Deployments

-## Cluster
+## Kubernetes Cluster

-- Cluster ist a Set of Nodes
+- A Kubernetes Cluster is a Group of Worker Nodes that work together as a single Unit to run containerized Applications
-- A Node can be a Virtual or Physical Machine which runs in the Cloud or On Premises
+- It is fundamental to the Kubernetes Architecture, providing high Availability, Fault Tolerance and Load Balancing by distributing Workloads across multiple Worker Nodes.
+This ensures that Applications remain accessible and responsive, even if individual Worker Nodes or Components fail
+- The Key Components of the Kubernetes Cluster are:
+  - Worker Nodes: These are the Worker Machines within the Kubernetes Cluster that host and run the Pods that encapsulate Containers.
+Worker Nodes provide Compute Resources, Storage and Networking Capabilities to run Containers
+  - Control Plane: This is responsible for Managing and Controlling the Kubernetes Cluster
+  - Etcd: A distributed and consistent Key-Value Store that acts as the Database of the Kubernetes Cluster.
+It stores critical Cluster Information such as Configuration, Health and Metadata, and is highly reliable and resilient
+- The high Availability and Fault Tolerance Considerations of a Kubernetes Cluster are:
+  - Replication of Control Plane Components: Key Components such as the API Server, Scheduler and Controller Manager are often replicated across multiple Nodes for Redundancy and Fault Tolerance
+  - Distribute Pods across multiple Nodes: Kubernetes schedules and distributes Pods across multiple Nodes to avoid a Single Point Of Failure
+  - Scale Nodes and Pods: Kubernetes allows Nodes to be dynamically added or removed to meet Resource Demands.
+Pods can also be scaled horizontally by Replicating them across multiple Nodes
+  - Load Balancing Traffic: Kubernetes has built-in Load Balancing Mechanisms to distribute Traffic across Nodes.
+Load Balancers can be configured to distribute incoming Requests across multiple Application Instances, ensuring optimal Resource Utilization and improved Application Performance

 ## Kubernetes Architecture